Docker Swarm vs Kubernetes: Key Considerations in 2026

 Centralized UI for management

-Portainer provides a single UI to manage Docker Swarm and Kubernetes clusters from one place.
+Portainer provides a single UI for managing Docker Swarm and Kubernetes clusters from a single place.
 Teams can view workloads, namespaces, nodes, and services across multiple environments without switching tools or contexts.

 Built-in RBAC and access control